 When a deck runs out, reshuffle its discards.
-If a deck runs out and there are no discards, nobody can draw any of that kind of card!
+If a deck

+runs out and there are no discards, nobody can draw any of that kind of card!

 In Play: These are the cards on the table in front of you, showing your Class (if any) and the Items you are carrying.
-Continuing Curses and some other cards also stay on the table after you play them.
-Cards in play are public information and must be visible to the other players.
+Disasters with ongoing effects and some other cards also stay on the table after you play them.

 Your Hand: Cards in your hand are not in play.
 They don't help you, but they can't be taken away except by cards that specifically affect "your hand."
-At the end of your turn, you may have no more than five cards in your hand (see Charity, p.
-2).
+At the end of your turn, you may have no more than five cards in your hand.